 Drop “Perfect” from your Vocabulary

 If you’re striving to write the “perfect” track day after day, you’re inevitably going to burn out.
 Instead, simply focus on improving and strive to make each track you compose a little bit better than the last.
 Perfection is productivity killer for creative types: remember that the imperfect something is better than the perfect nothing.
+And there are always tools out there to provide a grammar check free.

 Writer’s block is an inevitable aspect of being a musician or composer: at some point, you will be challenged with a creative plateau.
 By having these tips in the back of your mind prior to burnout, you’ll be better equipped to break through and keep the creative juices flowing.